typekit/webfontloader/README.md

       })();
     </script>

-In the asynchronous case, you should specify the font to load in the `WebFontConfig` configuration object.

 ## Configuration

-The WebFont Loader configuration defines which fonts to load from each web font provider and can specify callbacks that will be called when certain events fire.

-The WebFont Loader configuration is defined by a global variable named `WebFontConfig` when loading the script asynchronously, or passed directly to the `WebFont.load` method.
+The WebFont Loader configuration is defined by a global variable named `WebFontConfig`, or passed directly to the `WebFont.load` method.
+It defines which fonts to load from each web font provider and gives you the option to specify callbacks for certain events.
 When using the asynchronous approach, you must define the global variable `WebFontConfig` before the code that loads the WebFont Loader.

 ### Events